microsoft/playwright/README.md

 ###### [API](https://github.com/microsoft/playwright/blob/master/docs/api.md) | [FAQ](#faq) | [Contributing](#contributing)

-Playwright is a Node library to automate the [Chromium](https://www.chromium.org/Home), [WebKit](https://webkit.org/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/) browsers.
+Playwright is a Node library to automate the [Chromium](https://www.chromium.org/Home), [WebKit](https://webkit.org/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/) browsers with **a single API**.
 This includes support for the new Microsoft Edge browser, which is based on Chromium.

 Playwright is focused on enabling **cross-browser** web automation platform that is **ever-green**, **capable**, **reliable** and **fast**.
 Our primary goal with Playwright is to improve automated UI testing by eliminating flakiness, improving the speed of execution and offering insights into the browser operation.